Skip to content

 Multi-Chunk Assembly

-When a read request spans multiple storage chunks, the source function must assemble data from several chunks into a single output array.
-This happens when rechunkit's read buffer is larger than one source chunk, or — critically — when a selection offset misaligns the read requests with the storage chunk grid.
+When a read request spans multiple storage chunks, the source function assembles data from several chunks into a single output array:

 1. Allocates an output array sized to the requested slice (not the full variable)